- Workers Comp Statistical Significance Better Known As The Benchmark

 Most discussions and articles concerning Workers Comp Statistical Significance center on the Experience Modification Factor and Loss Development Factors.
 Benchmarks also come from tests for statistical significance.

 The article that generated this article can be found here.
-I find it amazing that data scientists recommended elimination of Correlation due to its inexactness.
+I find it amazing that data scientists recommended the elimination of Correlation due to its inexactness.
 I have used the test for Correlation often.
+Most correlation tests have proved to be accurate when looking back to the test a few years later.

-One of the main reasons to use this powerful statistic occurs when the incoming data is non-reliable.
+One of the main reasons to use this powerful statistic occurs when the incoming data is unreliable.
 Why run a battery of statistical tests when the data is not verifiable or consistent?

 To me, the word benchmark’s overuse knows no bounds in insurance.
 I prefer workers comp statistical significance.
 Why?